 - Scleroderma

-If a veteran's condition causes them to pass away, their surviving family members can qualify for additional benefits.
+If a veteran's condition leads to their death, the surviving family members can qualify for additional benefits.
 Compensation may help pay for funeral and burial expenses.
+To qualify for benefits, each family member must prove a familial relationship with the service member and produce records to show they were on the base between 1953 and 1987.

 The department might say the claimant failed to establish a clear link between the illness and their time exposed to the contaminated drinking water at Camp Lejeune.
-Proving the connection can become difficult the longer someone has been out of the military.
+Or, the claim could be denied because the claimant does not display symptoms of the disability.
+The early stages of a few illnesses, like kidney cancer, do not show signs.

 A person can request a decision review officer to evaluate the appeal or go straight to the Board of Veterans Appeal (BVA).
 If the decision review officer denies the request, the veteran can still go to the BVA.

-Options For Appeal of VA Benefits
+Options For VA Benefits Appeals

-A Board member may deny the appeal, but the person still has a couple of options.
+A Board member may deny the appeal, but the applicant still has a couple of options.
 They could reopen a new request with their local VA office.
 The decision may go back to the Board if a clear error is present in the original verdict.

-Camp Lejeune Water Contamination Lawsuits
+Camp Lejeune Water Contamination Lawsuit Basics

 Victims may be able to claim damages for medical expenses, missed wages, lost earning potential, pain and suffering, and loss of consortium.
-However, punitive damages would not apply.
+However, punitive damages do not apply.
 The amount they receive in a settlement depends on the severity of the condition and other factors.

 Who Can File a Camp Lejeune Cancer Lawsuit?